loukel/Goodreads/README.md

 # Goodreads

-Goodreads RSS reader, object that has a function to return an array of each books' attributes on a specified shelf.
+Goodreads RSS reader, PHP class that has a function to return an array of each books' attributes on a specified shelf.
+The books can also be sorted.

 # Purpose